bbauska/W3Cx-5of5/README.md

 details&hellip;

-We&apos;ve already seen some examples that modify the content of the document **dynamically**.
+We&apos;ve already seen some examples that modify the content of the document <b>dynamically</b>.
 We changed a title by clicking on a button, we displayed the value of a variable named x in the previous section, etc.

 The browser comes with some very powerful APIs (Application Programming